EVM Dire Need To Ensure Free, Fair, Transparent Elections: Senator Fawzia - UrduPoint

 EVM Dire Need To Ensure Free, Fair, Transparent Elections: Senator Fawzia

-Senator Fawzia Arshad on Thursday said that Electronic Voting Machines (EVMs) was dire need to ensure free, fair and transparent elections in the country
+Senator Fawzia Arsha on Thursday said that Electronic Voting Machines (EVMs) was dire need to ensure free, fair and transparent elections in the country

 "EVMs dire need in Pakistan while keeping in-view "previous elections conducted in Pakistan for decades," she told APP Thursday.